torvalds/linux/Documentation/timers/no_hz.rst

 	Better handling of these sorts of situations is future work.

-o	A reboot is required to reconfigure both adaptive idle and RCU
+*	A reboot is required to reconfigure both adaptive idle and RCU callback offloading.
-	callback offloading.
 Runtime reconfiguration could be provided if needed, however, due to the complexity of reconfiguring RCU at runtime, there would need to be an earthshakingly good reason.